avishaan/codehatcher.github.io/_posts/2019-04-18-story-creation-pm.md

 An assignment of a story to an engineer/designer should happen *sparingly*.
 If there is an engineer who has a specific skill set requiring them to be the only one to complete a story, they can be assigned.
 In most cases, a story should not be assigned to an engineer.

 ## Outro
-As always, use your judgement and adjust accordingly.
+As always, use your judgment and adjust accordingly.
 Know-how and when to adjust can be an art form but don't let that be demotivating.
 Keep the customer in mind and that should give you the intuition needed.